Piilani Highway is a road with bad reputation in HI

 Is the Piilani Highway in Maui safe?

-It’s not an easy drive as it’s unpaved in sections, rough and rugged in spots.
-Some parts are washboard-like and require speeds of 5 mph (8 km/h) or less in order to avoid damaging the suspension of a rental car.
+It’s not an easy drive as it’s unpaved in sections, rough, and rugged in spots.
+Some parts are washboard-like and require speeds of 5 mph (8 km/h) or less to avoid damaging the suspension of a rental car.
 Most major rental car contracts forbid driving this section.
 This prohibition in rental car contracts seems more related to the remoteness of this section of highways.
 Avoid driving the road during or after heavy rainfall.
-Sometimes vehicles can get stuck on the unpaved stretches (especially after rains on those stretches, or upslope on the Haleakala volcano), or the road is closed for other reasons.
+Sometimes vehicles can get stuck on the unpaved stretches (especially after rains on those stretches or upslope on the Haleakala volcano), or the road is closed for other reasons.

 Is the Piilani Highway worth it?

 Running through the southern coast of Maui, the drive, also known as the back road to Hana, is very scenic, with stunning views of the astonishing shoreline.
-Along the way you’ll discover lovely beach colors, amazing natural sceneries and the majestic Pacific Ocean.
-The drive offers great views of pebble beaches, sea cliffs and the undeveloped coastline.
-The area is probably the least visited part of the island and yet it is one of the wildest.
+Along the way, you’ll discover lovely beach colors, amazing natural sceneries, and the majestic Pacific Ocean.
+The drive offers great views of pebble beaches, sea cliffs, and the undeveloped coastline.
+The area is probably the least visited part of the island, and yet it is one of the wildest.